Rathvon M. Tompkins: World War II

 elements of a Marine battalion were pinned under Betio Pier by continuous Japanese machine gun, sniper and intermittent cannon fire and that numerous casualties were helpless in the water, Major Tompkins unhesitatingly braved the savage bombardment to swim to a native skiff and returning under the blasting salvos of deadly fire rescued three wounded men from the treacherous waters under the pier and transported them to a Higgins boat, subsequently proceeding to a reef off the beach where he evacuated four additional casualties from a damaged landing craft.
 By his daring initiative resolute fortitude and persevering efforts in the face of overwhelming odds, Major Tompkins saved seven Marines from almost certain death.

 Tompkins was decorated with the Silver Star for his acts of valor at Tarawa and also received promotion to the rank of lieutenant colonel in December 1943.
 The 2nd Marine Division suffered heavy casualties, with 1,009 dead and another 2,101 wounded and was ordered to Hawaii for rest and refit.
 Tompkins remained in the capacity of assistant operations officer under new division commander Thomas E. Watson, who joined the 2nd Division in April 1944.

 The 2nd Division conducted intensive training in order to prepare for an upcoming operation in the Marianas Islands.
 The capture of the Marianas could provide a new air base that could be used for attacks on Japan.

 The main assault on the island of Saipan began on June 15, 1944, and Tompkins landed on the same day.
 On June 17, Lieutenant Colonel Guy E. Tannyhill, commanding officer of the 1st Battalion, 29th Marines, which was attached to the 2nd Marine Division, was wounded by an enemy sniper and evacuated.
 Tompkins subsequently assumed command of the battalion on the same day and promptly reorganized the heavily depleted unit.
 His new battalion was located in a swamp area and pinned down by enemy snipers and gun emplacements.
 Tompkins made a hasty reconnaissance of the front lines and subsequently ordered his men and several tanks to the attack.
 During the attack, his troops captured vital objectives and overrun Japanese strongpoints according to plan.

 During the fierce fighting on July 3, Tompkins was hit by the fragments of enemy shell and subsequently evacuated to the United States.
-For his heroism in combat on Saipan, Tompkins was decorated with the Navy Cross, the United States military's second-highest decoration awarded for valor in combat.
+For his heroism in combat on Saipan, Tompkins was decorated with the Navy Cross, the United States military's second highest decoration awarded for valor in combat.
 He also received the Purple Heart for his wounds.

-His wounds were so serious that he spent next five months in the Naval Hospital in San Diego, California.
+Tompkins' wounds were so serious that he spent next five months in the Naval Hospital in San Diego, California.
 Tompkins was released from the hospital at the beginning of February 1945 and after the brief vacation at home, he was attached to the Division of Plans and Policies at Headquarters Marine Corps under Brigadier General Gerald C. Thomas.